pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

  pix = fitz.Pixmap(fitz.csRGB, width, height, samples, alpha=False)
  pix.writePNG("test.png")

-Example 3: Interfacing with PIL / Pillow
+Example 3: Interfacing with PIL/Pillow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This shows how to interface with ``PIL / Pillow`` (the Python Imaging Library), thereby extending the reach of image files that can be processed: